-In addition to this, we have inspected the reports from the Federal Audit Office and the State Audit Office of Lower Saxony for the period under review to ascertain if there are any appropriate reports or indications (also see Section 3.2.6.2.); here, too, we could not find any relevant weak control points in relation to the relevant payment processes.
+In addition to this, we have inspected the reports from the Federal Audit Office and the State Audit Office of Lower Saxony for the period under review to ascertain if there are any appropriate reports or indications (also see section 3.2.6.2.); here, too, we could not find any relevant weak control points in relation to the relevant payment processes.
 We are also not aware of the relevant parliaments not having approved the actions of the respective responsible executives for the budget year during the period under review.

 On the basis of our understanding of the processes and controls as well as the information available to us and the information provided, as the IA we assess that the risk of breaches in the correctness of the payment flows in relation to the mine site and extraction royalties can be assessed as being minimal for the period under review.
+The MSG's risk assessment was not different from the IA's assessment so that the MSG agreed with the IA in their meeting on 6 December 2023 that the risk was low.